nataliah24/nataliah24.github.io/index.md

 title: Natalia Hernandez Berrios
 ---

-Welcome to my website!
+**Welcome to my website!**

 ## About Me

 I recently graduated from Carnegie Mellon University-Heinz College with a Master of Science in Public Policy and Management.
 This experience has equipped me with the skills necessary for policy and data analysis, which I hope to apply to future opportunities.
-I am very passionate about immigrant rights, economic equity, envrionemtal issues, and education.
+I am very passionate about immigrant rights, economic equity, environmental issues, and education.

 ## Projects
 ### Project 1